plavjanik/zowe-zosmf-perftest-driver/README.md

    npx zowe profiles create zosmf-profile zzow01-zowep --host zzow01.zowe.marist.cloud --port 10443 --user userid --pass "passwd" --reject-unauthorized false --overwrite
    ```

    Set the host and port to the values of the tested z/OSMF instance.
+Use a different profile name instead of `zzow01-zowep` for each user.

-3. Create test definition file `test.json`:
+3. Create test definition file `test.json` - example:

     ```json
     {